 Thank you for listening.
 Don’t forget to spread the word about the Shipping Podcast. #everyconversationmatters

-Climate Confident is the podcast for business leaders, policy-makers, and climate tech professionals who want real, practical strategies for slashing emissions, fast.
+Climate Confident is the podcast for business leaders, policy-makers, and climate tech professionals who want real, practical strategies for cutting emissions and building a resilient low-carbon future.

-Every Wednesday at 7am CET, I sit down with the people doing the work, executives, engineers, scientists, innovators, to unpack how they’re driving measurable climate action across industries, from energy and transport to supply chains, agriculture, and beyond.
+Every Wednesday at 7am CET, I sit down with the people doing the work, executives, engineers, scientists, founders, and policymakers, to unpack what’s actually driving climate progress across energy, transport, industry, supply chains, food, finance, and more.

-This isn’t about vague pledges or greenwashing.
-It’s about what’s working, and what isn’t, so you can make smarter decisions, faster.
+This isn’t about vague pledges or greenwash.
+It’s about what’s working, what isn’t, and what leaders need to understand now to make better decisions faster.

 Ready to stop doomscrolling and start climate-doing?
 Hit follow and let’s get to work.